sanjaybasu/healthcare-ai-equity/_chapters/chapter_23_precision_medicine_genomics.md

 where $\tau_j(X_i)$ are main effects and $\tau_{jk}(X_i)$ are pairwise interaction effects.
 Estimating higher-order interactions requires substantial sample sizes.
 In practice, we often assume limited interactions and use regularization to select sparse models.

 An alternative approach uses reinforcement learning to learn optimal treatment policies through sequential decision-making.
 We model treatment selection as a contextual bandit problem where at each decision point we observe patient state $X_i$, choose action (treatment) $A_i$, and observe reward $R_i$.
 The goal is to learn a policy $\pi(a|x)$ that maximizes expected reward $\mathbb{E}_{x,a \sim \pi}[R(x,a)]$.
-Contextual bandit algorithms such as LinUCB maintain uncertainty estimates for each action and select actions optimistically:
+Contextual bandit algorithms such as LinUCB maintain uncertainty estimates for each action and select actions optimistically according to

 $$
 a^*(x) = \arg\max_a \left[\hat{Q}(x,a) + \beta \sqrt{\text{Var}[\hat{Q}(x,a)]}\right]